grscheller/neovim-notes/basicTextEditing.md

 These can be used to linearly undo and redo edits, like the arrow buttons in a web browser.
-Navigating with the arrow keys while in *Insert Mode* will result in multiple entries in the undo/redo buffers.
+Navigating with the arrow keys while in *Insert Mode* will result in multiple entries undo/redo levels.

 ### Some Vim command line option examples